kosnil/signed_supermasks/README.md

 | FC Layers | 300,100,10 | 256,256,10 | 256,256,10 | 256,256,10 | 256,256,10 |
 | Parameter Count | 266.200 | 4.300.992 | 2.425.024 | 2.261.184 | 5.275.840 |

-While FCN was trained on MNIST only, the CNN architectures (Conv2 - Conv8) were trained on CIFAR-10.
+While FCN was trained on MNIST only, the CNN architectures (Conv2 - Conv8) were trained on CIFAR10.
-Furthermore, we trained ResNet20s with variying width on CIFAR-10, as well as ResNet56 and ResNet110 on CIFAR-100.
+Furthermore, we trained ResNet20s with variying width on CIFAR10, as well as ResNet56 and ResNet110 on CIFAR100.

 The following table lists our results in terms of mean test accuracy and mean remaining weights over all conducted experiments.
+Normally trained architectures act as baseline.

 | Model         | Dataset   | Baseline Acc. \[%\] | Signed Supermask Acc. \[%\]   | Params. | Rem.
 Weights [%]  |
 | :------------ | :-------: | :-----------------: | :--------------------------:  | :-----: | :---------------: |